prahlad2386/prahladfinal2.github.io/index.md

 ---

 ## About Me
 Hello!
-I'm sandeep meena, a .
+I'm prahlad kumar prajapat, a .
 I enjoy working on technical projects.

 - Passionate about new ai technologies.
 - Exploring the new opportunities of life.